fedora-infra/fedora-packages/README.md

     $ vagrant up

-When this command is completed (it may take a while) you will be able to ssh into your dev VM with vagrant ssh and then run the c ommand to start the fedora-packages server:
+When this command is completed (it may take a while) you will be able to ssh into your dev VM with vagrant ssh and then run the command to start the fedora-packages server:

     $ vagrant ssh
     [vagrant@localhost ~]$ pushd /vagrant/; gearbox serve;